Getting Ready For Camp

 - give campers a much-needed break from the world of technology

-- allow campers to fully embrace the connections they make with other campers
+- allow campers to embrace the connections they make with other campers fully

 - ensure that our campers are not exposed to age-inappropriate material

-All electronics brought to camp that do not adhere to the policy will be collected with the first 24 hours of arrival to be placed in the camp safe.
+All electronics brought to camp that do not adhere to the policy will be collected within the first 24 hours of arrival to be placed in the camp safe.
 Camp will not be responsible for any uncollected electronics.

 Beber Camp is committed to providing tuition assistance to families who demonstrate a financial need to help send their child(ren) to camp.